(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Vacuum Evaporation

 In the vacuum evaporation process, the vacuum degree of the system directly affects the quality of the film.
-In order to deposit the evaporating atom or molecule on a substrate at a distance from the evaporation source, the vacuum of the vacuum chamber should generally be better than 6 x 10-2 Pa.
+To deposit the evaporating atom or molecule on a substrate at a distance from the evaporation source, the vacuum of the vacuum chamber should generally be better than 6 x 10-2 Pa.

 In the vacuum chamber, the evaporation material is only evaporated when its vapor pressure is above 1 Pa.
 For this reason, it is often necessary to heat the evaporating pellets to 1000 to 2000 ° C; for some refractory materials, it has to be heated to as high as 3000 ° C.